We look back on the century-long mystery surrounding the death of Oscar Wilde's wife, Constance Lloyd Wilde.

 Read more: Irish genius Oscar Wilde’s 10 best sayings

-He hopes the revelations will bring “closure” for Constance, who died less than a year after Wilde’s release from prison.
+He said that he hoped the revelations bring “closure” for Constance, who died less than a year after Wilde’s release from prison.

 “I rather feel it will put Constance to rest, poor thing,” says Holland, who visited her grave this summer.